airbytehq/airbyte/docs/integrations/sources/postgres.md

 ALTER DEFAULT PRIVILEGES IN SCHEMA <schema_name> GRANT SELECT ON TABLES TO airbyte;
 ```

 Currently, the user must have `SELECT` permission on the full table for the Postgres connector to sync the data.
 If the user only have read access to a subset of columns on the table, the data sync will fail with a `permission denied` exception.
-The workaround is to create a view on the specific columns, and grant the user read permission of that view:
+The workaround is to create a view on the specific columns, and grant the user read permission of that view.
+This workaround also applies to the scenario when you only want to sync a subset of columns:

 ```sql
 CREATE VIEW <view_name> as SELECT <columns> FROM <table>;
 GRANT SELECT ON TABLE <view_name> to <user_name>;
 ```

-A bug related to partial table permission is track in [issue #\9771](https://github.com/airbytehq/airbyte/issues/9771).
+A bug related to partial table permission is track in [issue #9771](https://github.com/airbytehq/airbyte/issues/9771).

 #### 3. Optionally, set up CDC.
 Follow the guide [below](postgres.md#setting-up-cdc-for-postgres) to do so.